MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 **Collect, prioritize, and organize resources and content**

 When entering a new environment, understanding the order in which deliverables should be completed may be a blind spot for new employees.
 Help them prioritize onboarding deliverables by laying them out in a way that signals priority.
 This could be as simple as writing them out for them or integrating [Microsoft Lists](https://support.microsoft.com/microsoft-lists).
-Learn how to use Microsoft Lists to help onboard employees (bookmark link to Lists section in Tools).
+Learn how to [use Microsoft Lists to help onboard employees](#build-the-new-employee-onboarding-experience).

 **Curate learning materials**

 Which learning materials are needed to help make the new employee successful?
 Curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
-Learn more about using Viva Learning (bookmark link to Viva Learning in Tools)
+Learn more about [using Viva Learning](#build-the-new-employee-onboarding-experience)..

-(bookmark link to Viva Learning section in Tools).

 **Get feedback along the way**

 The goal of every onboarding process is to make sure each new employee feels fully equipped to be successful in their new job.
 Receiving honest feedback once employees are finished with the onboarding process is the best way to fill in the gaps and improve onboarding for incoming employees.
 Find out what worked and what could use improvement by creating simple and thoughtful surveys.
-Learn more about getting feedback using Microsoft Forms. (bookmark link to Microsoft Forms in Tools)
+Learn more about [getting feedback using Microsoft Forms]((#build-the-new-employee-onboarding-experience).).

 ### Step 3: Review Microsoft 365 onboarding tools

-A great option is to use Teams meetings, live events, and chat functionality to welcome new employees and provide an engaging experience for those that can attend in-person as well as remote.
+A great option is to use Teams live meetings, live events, and chat functionality to welcome new employees and provide an engaging experience for those that can attend in-person as well as remote.
 Direct users to information and contacts on a SharePoint communications site.
 Consider using a NEO Yammer channel where new people can ask questions and get answers.
 You can even consider using SharePoint spaces for virtual training or facility tours.
-Then, bring it all together using Viva Connections which integrates SharePoint content into Microsoft Teams.
+Then, bring it all together using Viva Connections, which integrates SharePoint content into Microsoft Teams.

 - **Microsoft Teams meeting** - Meetings in Teams include audio, video, and screen sharing, and are great for communicating with groups of fewer than 300 individuals.
-Teams can be used for meetings that happen in-person, remotely, or a combination of the two.
+Teams can be used for meetings that happen in person, remotely, or a combination of the two.
 Additionally, the meeting can be recorded and shared with new employees who were unable to attend the meeting.

 - **SharePoint communication site** - Create a SharePoint communication site using the [New employee onboarding site template](https://support.microsoft.com/office/new-employee-onboarding-template-38b5b290-1703-4c94-beb3-907e0ad4a052?ui=en-US&rs=en-US&ad=US).
 Use the site to direct new employees to relevant resources, contacts, and conversations in new employee Yammer communities.

 - **Yammer channel** – Create a [Yammer channel](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6) just for new employees.
 Choose to create one NEO channel for the entire organization or region or create channels for each new group of new employees.
 Then, use the [Yammer web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) on the SharePoint NEO site to integrate the conversation with other resources and contacts.

 - **Viva Connections** – If your organization is using [Viva Connections](https://resources.techcommunity.microsoft.com/viva-connections/), you can integrate SharePoint sites into Microsoft Teams to bring new employee resources all into one place.
-Additionally, you can add new employee specific resources to the Viva Connections mobile experience and use [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81) to make sure new employees see specific content.
+Additionally, you can add new employee-specific resources to the Viva Connections mobile experience and use [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81) to make sure new employees see specific content.

 - **Viva Learning** - Use Viva Learning to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.